 Mallorca is primarily known for days on the beach and nights in clubs.
 Albeit, there are also the hikers’n’bikers who rave about the great opportunities to explore the island and its natural beauty in a sporty way.

 I wanted beaches’n’beauty, too.
 But first and foremost, I wanted authenticity.
 I wanted some kind of homey feeling.
 Hence, setting up my base camp in Mallorca’s capital Palma was very promising.

 Turns out my base was not only in a real Spanish city bursting with Spanish life.
 The modest yet comfortable Hotel Abelay* was also in the most untouristic neighborhood between the Plaça del Cardenal Reig, built around an iconic obelisk, and Palma’s historic bullring.
 I have no idea who came up with the idea of opening a hotel in this residential area.
 Nevertheless, I thank that person from the bottom of my heart – everything was as Spanish as can be.

 Another huge advantage of my accommodation’s location was the proximity to the central bus station, the Estació Intermodal.
-Even though I wanted to live authentically among Spaniards in Palma, I still didn’t want to miss out on the tourist attractions.
+Even though I wanted to live authentically among the Spaniards in Palma, I still didn’t want to miss out on the tourist attractions.
 I wanted to hit the beaches, climb the mountains, and visit the incredibly picturesque towns and villages.
 Therefore, it was ideal that I walked to the Estació Intermodal in ten short minutes.
 From there, public buses took me to the most remote corners of the island – and then back to my real Spanish enclave in the evening.